 The district may adopt a separate tax levy for this fund.
 Building use fees charged for utilities and other operational costs must be recorded in the General Fund if no cost allocation was made for these to the Community Service Fund as defined by PI 80 provided below.

 Wis.
-Stat. §120.13(19) Community programs and services.
+Stat. §120.13(19) Community Programs and Services.
 Establish and maintain community education, training, recreational, cultural or athletic programs and services, outside the regular curricular and extracurricular programs for pupils, under such terms and conditions as the school board prescribes.
 The school board may establish and collect fees to cover all or part of the costs of such programs and services.
-The school board may not expend moneys on ineligible costs, as defined by DPI by rule.
+The school board may not expend monies on ineligible costs, as defined by DPI by rule.
 Costs associated with such programs and services shall not be included in the school district's shared cost under s.
 121.07 (6).

 Establishment of a Community Service Fund